Livno: WWII

-From 1941–45, Livno was part of the Axis Independent State of Croatia and was labelled as a pro-Ustaše region.
+From 1941–45, Livno was part of the Axis Independent State of Croatia.
 The territory that partisans liberated and managed to keep under their control from November 1942 to January 1943 (dubbed the Republic of Bihać) included all of rural Western Herzegovina west of Neretva and Široki Brijeg, including Livno.
 Livno and its area, under partisan control from August to October 1942, was very important for partisan resistance, as key Croatian Peasant Party members from Livno Florijan Sučić and Ivan Pelivan joined the partisans resistance and mobilized many other Croats.

 When the German and Italian Zones of Influence were revised on 24 June 1942, Livno fell in Zone II, administered civilly by Croatia but militarily by Italy.

 Croatian writer Ivan Goran Kovačić joined the Partisans in Croata, writing his epic poem "Jama" ("The Pit") during his time with the resistance.
 He finished it in Livno.
 When Croatian Ustaše forces drove the partisans out of Livno in October 1942.

 After the end of World War II, Livno was a part of Socialist Republic of Bosnia and Herzegovina in Yugoslavia.
 After its collapse in 1991 and during the Bosnian War, it was under the control of Croat Republic of Herzeg-Bosnia.